bgeneto/wpa-tides/README.md

-# wpa-tides
+# World Pendulum Alliance Tides (unattended) Experiment

-Scripts for the World Pendulum Alliance Tides Experiment
+Collection of Python scripts to run and analyse (post-process) data from the tides pendulum experiment.